 Adjusting the Exact criterion

 The exact ranking criterion counts the number of exact matches between a query and a record.
 By default, an exact match occurs when a full word in a query matches a full word in an attribute completely and without typos.
 An inexact match has typos or only matches a prefix.
 For example:

 - “star wars” is an exact match for “Star Wars”

 - “Stare wa” is an inexact match to “Star Wars”

 - “Star wa” is an exact match to “Star”, and an inexact match to “Wars”

 How is the Exact criterion computed?

-The exact criterion behaves like a counter: If an exact match occurs in an attribute, the exact counter is incremented by 1.
-The higher the exact counter, the higher the record is ranked.
+The exact criterion behaves like a counter: if an exact match occurs in an attribute, the exact count is incremented by 1.
+The higher the exact count, the higher the record is ranked.

 The counter works with single or multi-word queries.
 Every word is treated separately.
 Thus, if the query contains two words, and they both match exactly in the same attribute, that’s 2 points, 1 for each match.
-If the first word matches in one attribute, and the second matches in another, that’s also 2 points.
+If the first word matches in one attribute, and the second in another, that’s also 2 points.